opendp/tumult-docs/public/analytics/v0.6/_sources/tutorials/first-steps.rst.txt

        privacy_budget=PureDPBudget(epsilon=1)
    )

 The results of the query are returned as a Spark DataFrame.
-We can see them using the ``show()`` method of this DataFrame.
+We can see them using the :meth:`~pyspark.sql.DataFrame.show` method of this DataFrame.

 .. testcode::